You budget online. You invest online. Why not apply for your life insurance online?Read more

 After making sure you’ve covered all of the immediate expenses, your first priority is using some of a life insurance payout to build an emergency fund, Kopp says.
 This will give you a cash reserve so you won’t be derailed by the unexpected, he notes.

 If the loved one you lost was the breadwinner, you may want to set aside more in an emergency fund to keep you afloat financially as you search for a job.
-You can simulate a monthly paycheck until you’re getting one of your own by setting up automatic transfers from your savings account to your checking account.
+You can simulate a monthly paycheck until you’re getting an income of your own by setting up automatic transfers from your savings account to your checking account.

 Pay off high-interest debt